 Usually, they last anywhere between 5-8 years, after which you’ll need to get them replaced.

-During this time, your false teeth may need adjustment because the bone and the gum tissue will shrink (due to the lack of stimulation provided by natural teeth).
+During this time, your dental prostheses may need adjustment because the bone and the gum tissue will shrink (due to the lack of stimulation provided by just the denture teeth).

 You should make sure to have your dentist check your false teeth during your regular checkups or even earlier if needed.